 You don’t necessarily need a paid website in order to have an online presence.

-Even a WordPress blog, which you can run and operate for free, is a great way to showcase your product.
+Even a WordPress blog, which you can run and operate for free, is a great way to showcase your product, begin to get feedback and hone the marketing messages for your online business.

 Already using a blog to educate customers and sell products?
 Find out how to optimize your e-commerce blog here.